 The Dwyfor Branch of the Pony Club was formed in 2001, having previously been part of the Gwynedd Branch, but always very independent, due the vast geographical area involved.The members have a strong feeling of identity, although still spread out over North Meirioneth and all of the Lleyn Peninsular.
 They compete in inter-branch events in Dressage, Eventing and Show Jumping, with some success, and also enjoy Triathlon.
 Small in numbers, the members go from strength to strength.

 Whilst our members take competitions seriously , all our rallies and events are based on fun and having a fun time !!!

 BRILLIANT NEWS !!!!

-We have had the `All clear` from the college so rallies can resume , starting next week with the Blue group, the rest of the schedule is here summer prog .
+We have had the `All clear` from the college so rallies can resume , summer schedule is here summer prog .